Reports and documents on top of a newspaper.

 About NEPC, LLC

-NEPC, LLC is an independent, full service investment consulting firm, providing asset allocation, manager search, performance evaluation, and investment policy services.
-We work with institutional investment programs and private wealth clients on both an advisory and discretionary basis.
-We service 362 retainer relationships, representing assets of $1.0 trillion1 with approximately $62.0 billion2 in alternative assets, from our offices in Atlanta, Boston, Charlotte, Chicago, Detroit, Las Vegas, Portland and San Francisco.
+NEPC® is an independent, full-service investment consulting firm, providing asset allocation, manager search, performance evaluation, and investment policy services.
+We work with discerning investors on both an advisory and discretionary basis.
+We service 360 retainer relationships, representing assets of $1 trillion with over $90 billion in healthcare-related assets, from our offices in Boston, Atlanta, Charlotte, Chicago, Detroit, Las Vegas, Portland and San Francisco.
+We encourage your comments and feedback, as well as any inquiries you may have about our firm or our consulting services.
+Learn more at https://www.nepc.com/focus-areas/healthcare

 Read more